whage/whage.github.io/_posts/2023-12-10-accidentally-deleting-a-prod-db.md

 Also a lesson about the meaning of "safety first" - what if those nightly backups were not put in place by someone?
 I can't even imagine the consequences.
 It's also a lesson about our reliance on _other people_ and keeping calm when things go wrong.
-Everyone was reachable on a saturday afternoon and besides the initial surprise and horror noone was angry at me - which would be absolutely normal.
+Everyone was reachable on a saturday afternoon and besides the initial surprise and horror noone was angry at me - which would have been absolutely normal.
 Our sys admin who is normally not the friendliest guy on the planet (but has remarkable technical knowledge of computers down to the hardware), was really calm and immediately started looking through the server to find traces of backups.
 His initial reaction was "Oh, you did that?
 It's not the end of the world, I did this in the past as well".